1919 Indianapolis 500: Race background

 Over two years had gone by since the last competitive events had been held at the Speedway.
 The 1916 race was followed by the Harvest Auto Racing Classic, at which point the track was closed due to the escalation of World War I. When the Armistice was signed in November 1918, the Speedway management was anxious to begin planning for the resumption of the 500-mile race for 1919.
 Some early rumors circulated that the race may change dates to July 4, or even expand to 1,000 miles.
 These rumors were briefly entertained when the AAA Contest Board announced that both May 30 and July 4 were being set aside on the calendar for the event.

 On December 6, 1918, Speedway business manager T.E.
 "Pop" Myers announced that the 1919 Indianapolis 500 would be scheduled for Friday, May 30.
 It was decided to keep the traditional date, and likewise return the race to a distance of 500 miles.
-The 1916 race had been scheduled for 300 miles (a decision that management later mostly regretted), the only such time which the race was scheduled for less than 500 miles.
+The 1916 race had been scheduled for 300 miles (a decision that management subsequently regretted), the only such time which the race was scheduled for a distance shorter than 500 miles.
 AAA would return as the sanctioning body.
 An editorial the following day in the Indianapolis News, however, sharply criticized the choice of Memorial Day.
 It was going to be the first "Decoration Day" holiday following the end of the "Great War", and they believed that the holiday should be left alone to properly honor the many thousands of war casualties.
 About a week later, Speedway management announced that they would change the date to Saturday May 31.
 The race was deliberately moved off Memorial Day (Friday May 30) and pushed to Saturday so as not to detract from the holiday.

 The race was given a new name for 1919, the Liberty Sweepstakes as a gesture to the peacetime brought on by victory and the end of the war.
 The new title was used for only one year.
 Without hesitation, Cliff Durant submitted the first entry on December 16.